What Does a U.S. Park Police Officer Do?

 - Patrolling parks, recreation and monument areas

-- Security services at national monuments and memorials
+- Providing security services at national monuments and memorials

 - Preparing warrants